How to Treat Diabetic Ketoacidosis

 DKA can often be activated by an illness or a problem with insulin treatment of a diabetic patient.
 They can also be triggered by other factors outside these common factors.
 An infection or another type of illness can cause your body to produce higher levels hormones of different types, such as adrenaline.
 Unfortunately, these hormones counter the effect of insulin, sometimes causing an episode of diabetic ketoacidosis.
 Common culprits are urinary and pneumonia.

 Ketoacidosis causes to type 2 diabetic patients include; A serious illness, infection, injury, missing doses of insulin shots, or surgery can lead to DKA in people male or female, even though type 2 diabetes DKA can be less common and less severe.
 But it doesn’t mean that should just shrug it off.
 It’s still a vital issue that must be addressed.
+Please take this seriously?

 If you think you are experiencing Diabetic Ketoacidosis, it is important to know the right time to call the doctor.
 The best thing is to alert your physician once your blood sugar reaches 350 mg and above.
 And if diabetic patients start vomiting and having a high fever, you should not hesitate to call your doctor.
 Never hesitate with the decision of getting your doctor involved.
 EVER!